Svyatoslave/The_crud_of_typical_code/README.md

 # The_crud_of_typical_code
 main

-Before starting the server, the data is downloaded from the https://jsonplaceholder.typicode.comwith a check for their presence
+Before starting the server, the data is downloaded from the https://jsonplaceholder.typicode.com with a check for their presence

 CRUD users